 The drug combinations will be tested in the second of three stages of clinical trials generally required for regulatory approval.
 J&J’s drug, partnered with Sweden’s Medivir AB (MVIRB), is in a class of therapies called protease inhibitors, which includes Incivek, also known as telaprevir.
 Glaxo’s drug is in a class called NS5A inhibitors.

 Combinations of different kinds of drugs are thought to be the most effective way to combat hepatitis C because they strike at the various ways the virus infects the body.
-Gilead Sciences Inc. (GILD), Abbott Laboratories (ABT) and Bristol-Myers Squibb Co.
-(BMY) are among other drugmakers testing therapies for the disease.
+Gilead Sciences Inc. (GILD:US), Abbott Laboratories (ABT:US) and Bristol-Myers Squibb Co.
+(BMY:US) are among other drugmakers testing therapies for the disease.

 Vertex rose 4.6 percent to $50.48 at the close in New York, extending its increase for the year to 52 percent.
 The shares of New Brunswick, New Jersey-based J&J, which has a partnership with Vertex already on Incivek, gained 1 percent to $71.50.
 Glaxo rose less than 1 percent to 1,387.50 pence in London.